moby/moby/docs/reference/commandline/dockerd.md

-      --log-opt map                           Default log driver options for containers (default map[]) --max-concurrent-downloads int          Set the max concurrent downloads for each pull (default 3) --max-concurrent-uploads int            Set the max concurrent uploads for each push (default 5) --metrics-addr string                   Set default address and port to serve the metrics api on --mtu int                               Set the containers network MTU --node-generic-resources list           Advertise user-defined resource
+      --log-opt map                           Default log driver options for containers (default map[]) --max-concurrent-downloads int          Set the max concurrent downloads for each pull (default 3) --max-concurrent-uploads int            Set the max concurrent uploads for each push (default 5) --max-download-attempts int             Set the max download attempts for each pull (default 5) --metrics-addr string                   Set default address and port to serve the metrics api on --mtu int                               Set the containers network MTU --node-generic-resources list           Advertise user-defined resource